-He claimed to have learned the art of divination from a little old Italian lady which suggests that although these big wigs were claiming they knew the secrets of tarot, they inadvertently alert us to the fact that women and others in the general population were interpreting the cards.
+Etteilla claimed to have learned the art of divination from a little old Italian lady which suggests that although these big wigs were claiming they knew the secrets of tarot, they inadvertently alert us to the fact that women and others in the general population were already interpreting the cards, and in Italy.

 By now, it is known that the nobility were not only playing card games for a hundred and fifty years, but that they were also seeking the services of fortune-tellers.

 Think of the French Revolution and how desperate the upper echelon of French society must have been to know their fates and keep their heads.

 1) Etteilla’s deck Grand Etteilla Egyptian Gypsies Tarot Notice the decidedly different ‘feel’ to the cards, the use of key-words, and designated meanings assigned to reversals.

 Etteilla spread the idea that the “gypsies” not particularly PC, were people who originated from Egypt and therefore were the carriers of this secret knowledge.
 We now know that the Romani people were out of India, not Egypt.

 2) Etteilla inspired deck The Book of Thoth.
 Created by followers of Etteilla.

 Alphonse Louis Constant better known as Eliphas Levi after he translated his name into Hebrew.
 He lived from 1810-1875.
 Eliphas Levi was a French occultist who made his living by giving lessons in the occult and the practice of communicating with the dead.

 Levi elaborated on the principals originated by de Gebelin, and further assigned Hebrew letters and numbers to the 22 trump cards of the tarot, because this concept particularly appealed to occultists who further elaborated by adding their own two cents to his system.